 The scenery will begin to change when we reach the other side of Jökultungur as we put the colorful rhyolite mountains in our rear-view mirror and enter an area with darker palagonite mountains.
 The taller mountains have peaks carpeted with snow, meaning that we will be walking through a place of spectacular natural beauty.

 Then we will begin to climb the Jökultungur Mountain, weaving around the mountain path to its summit.
-At the top, we will be rewarded by breathtaking views over the famous Fjallabak Nature Reserve, famous for the large number of birds that reside there.
+At the top, we will be rewarded by breathtaking views over the famous Fjallabak Nature Reserve, famous for a large number of birds that reside there.
 In the distance is the idyllic Lake Alftavatn, ensuring a majestic view that you are bound to enjoy.

 As we approach our accommodation in Lake Alftavatn (Whooper Swan Lake), we will pass the luscious green oasis that surrounds the River Grashagakvisl, which is a stark contrast to the otherwise dark landscape.
 Then we will ford a small stream, before pausing for the evening at the gorgeous Lake Álftavatn.